Buyer Education · Vendor Selection · 2026

 - A vendor project manager inserted into an augmentation engagement.
 That is a managed model wearing an augmentation label; your leads lose the direct line to the engineers that the model exists to provide.

 - No independently verifiable reviews.
-A vendor of any maturity should have a review trail on a platform like Clutch; testimonials living only on its own website are owner-published claims.
+A vendor of any maturity should have a review trail on a platform like Clutch; testimonials living only on its own website are claims without independent corroboration.

 - Resistance to full IP assignment.
 Every line of augmented work must belong to you, in writing, from day one.
 Hedging here is disqualifying.